jktrns/league-metagame-analysis/README.md

 ### Data

-The dataset is downloaded as a collection of `.csv` files, where each `.csv` represents one year of match data.
+The dataset is downloaded as a collection of `.csv` files, where each `.csv` represents one year of match data from professional LoL games.
 The data covers matches from 2014 up to present day (the 2024 set updates incrementally on a daily basis).
 Combining all of these `.csv` files into a single dataset yields a total of 994056 rows and 168 columns.
 Some relevant columns include:

 | Column Name        | Description                                                                                                                                                                   |
 | ------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |